Temie Giwa-Tubosun: Life story

 Temie was born in Ila Orangun in Osun State Nigeria to a university professor and school teacher.
 She is the fourth of six children.
 Her name "Temie" came from the abridging of "Temitope", one of her birth names.

 She grew up in Ila, Ilesha, and in Ibadan until she was fifteen.
 When she was ten, her parents won the US Diversity Immigrant Visa and left for the United States with the three older siblings.
 In 2001, at fifteen, she left to join them with her two younger siblings.

 Temie attended Osseo Senior High School, Minnesota, and graduated in 2003.
 She then attended the Minnesota State University Moorhead and graduated in 2007.
 In 2008, she went to graduate school at Middlebury Institute of International Studies at Monterey from where she graduated in July 2010.

 In 2009, after her first year in graduate school, she returned to Nigeria for the first time since 2001 to intern for Department for International Development at Paths2 in Abuja, Nigeria.
 The internship lasted three months during which she had an encounter with a poor mother called Aisha whose protracted labour convinced Giwa of the problem of maternal mortality among Nigerians.

-In January 2010, she went for a graduate fellowship at the World Health Organization in Geneva, Switzerland, which lasted till July of that year when she graduated Middlebury Institute of International Studies at Monterey.
+In January 2010, she went for a graduate fellowship at the World Health Organization in Geneva, Switzerland, which lasted until July of that year when she graduated Middlebury Institute of International Studies at Monterey.

 She worked briefly at Fairview Health Services in Minnesota in 2010.

 In August 2011, she began a fellowship with the Global Health Corps, and spent the next year at Mbarara, Uganda, working with the Millennium Villages Project a project of the United Nations Development Programme and Millennium Promise.